 The spinal cord, the part of the central nervous system that transmits motor and sensory signals to and from the brain, runs from the base of the skull at the top of the cervical spine to the L1 toL2 level of the spinal column.
 In most people, the L2 level is where the spinal cord ends and a series of horsetail-like nerves called the cauda equina begins.
 The nerve roots that originate at the L2 vertebra innervate the front of the thigh and transmit motor signals that cause the hip to bend.

 A nerve root that is compressed, or “pinched,” at the L2 level of the lumbar vertebrae can cause pain at the site of the compression, as well as discomfort, tingling, numbness or muscle weakness that radiates to the quadriceps (front of the thigh).
 This nerve compression can be caused by a number of spinal conditions, most of which originate through normal wear and tear as we age.
 These conditions include:

 - Spinal stenosis

-Under a doctor’s direction, the symptoms associated with the above conditions normally can be managed using conservative treatments such as pain medication or physical therapy.
+Under a physician’s direction, the symptoms associated with the above conditions normally can be managed using conservative treatments such as pain medication and physical therapy.
 However, if chronic lower back pain persists despite weeks of conservative treatment, surgery might become an option.
-In that case, contact Laser Spine Institute (LSI) to learn how a minimally invasive, outpatient procedure utilizing gentle, endoscopic techniques can help you rediscover a life without pain.
+In that case, contact Laser Spine Institute to learn how one of our minimally invasive, outpatient procedures can help you find relief from back pain.